Harry Kinnard: Bastogne

-McAuliffe's response was passed on to the two German officers who didn't understand its meaning.
-Col. Joseph Harper, commanding the 327th Glider Infantry Regiment, who had delivered the message, explained to the Germans, "If you don’t know what 'nuts' means, in plain English it is the same as 'go to hell.'"
+McAuliffe's response was passed on to the two German officers who did not understand its meaning.
+Colonel Joseph H. Harper, commanding the 327th Glider Infantry Regiment, who had delivered the message, explained to the Germans, "If you don’t know what 'nuts' means, in plain English it is the same as 'go to hell.'"

 McAuliffe asked Kinnard to compose a message that he delivered to the troops in Bastogne on Christmas Day, 1944.
 The message has been variously recorded as:

-What's merry about all this, you ask?
-Just this: We have stopped cold everything that has been thrown at us from the North, East, South and West.
-We have identifications from four German Panzer divisions and one German parachute division.
-The Germans surround us, their radios blare our doom.
-Their commander demanded our surrender, and received the following reply...
-'NUTS!'
-We are giving our country and our loved ones at home a worthy Christmas present, and, being privileged to take part in this gallant feat of arms, are truly making for ourselves a Merry Christmas.Associated Press.
-"Article 7 -- No Title", The New York Times, December 29, 1944.
-Accessed January 11, 2009.

 With improving weather allowing air support to assist the troops, the American forces were able to hold Bastogne.
 "Nuts" came to symbolize the American determination to overcome against the odds.

-After the war, William Wellman's film "Battleground", based on the experiences of the 101st, was filmed and released in 1950.
-The script was written by Robert Pirosh, a veteran of the battle, and Lieutenant Colonel H.W.O.
-Kinnard served as the Technical Advisor.
+After the war, William Wellman's film Battleground, based on the experiences of the 101st, was filmed and released in 1950.
+The script was written by Robert Pirosh, a veteran of the battle, and Kinnard served as the Technical Advisor.

-Twenty years after the Battle of the Bulge, Kinnard drew criticism from members of the 101st Airborne Division for his comments in a newspaper interview where he said "We never felt we would be overrun.
+Twenty years after the Battle of the Bulge, Kinnard drew criticism from members of the 101st Airborne Division for his comments in a newspaper interview where he said, "We never felt we would be overrun.
 We were beating back everything they threw at us.
 We had the houses, and we were warm.
 They were outside the town, in the snow and cold".
-Many members of Easy Company of the 506th Parachute Infantry sent military historian Stephen Ambrose, the author of Band of Brothers, the article containing the comments with their own opinion, the mildest comment by an E Company member being "What battle was he in?".
+Many members of Easy Company of the 506th Parachute Infantry sent military historian Stephen Ambrose, the author of "Band of Brothers", the article containing the comments with their own opinion, the mildest comment by an E Company member being, "What battle was he in?".